nephylum/sc-hero/README.md

-# sc-hero
+# Single City - Heroku

+-A self-made emergency backup for citrics.io

-A flask app that is used as a temporary backend for citrics.io
+A flask app run on heroku that was meant to be used as a temporary backend for citrics.io.

 Routes: